CarMax or a Traditional Dealership: Which is Better for Buying a Used Car?

-If you’re in the market for a pre-owned vehicle, then it’s easy to get overwhelmed with the number of ways in which to buy one.
-With the advent of home-delivery car-buying services like Carvana and Vroom, it’s easy to get tempted into going with one those, but can still be confusing.
+If you’re in the market for a pre-owned vehicle, then it’s easy to get overwhelmed with the number of ways to buy one.
+With the advent of home-delivery car-buying services like Carvana and Vroom, it’s easy to get tempted into going with one of those, but it can still be confusing.

 That’s why places like CarMax and regular dealerships still exist.
 Having a brick-and-mortar store to go to and an actual salesperson to talk to can help any first-time or curious buyers when purchasing a used car.
 However, CarMax has a different process than a traditional dealer, so which one is better for buying a used car?

-CarMax’s business models take the user-friendly approach to buying a used car.
-It’s like “Best Buy for cars,” in that you can browse the inventory of the store nearest you, or anyone in the nation, and find the car you want.
-You can then go to the closest store and find that specific car, or even casually browse around.
+CarMax’s business models take a user-friendly approach to buying a used car.
+It’s like “Best Buy for cars.”
+You can browse the store’s inventory nearest you or anyone nationwide and find the car you want.
+You can then go to the closest store and find that specific car or casually browse around.

-The main highlight of the experience is that the salespeople there are typically hands-off until you actually need help, and they’re okay with you driving multiple cars and answering questions to help you out.
-When it comes time to purchasing a car, the salesperson that you are with takes care of all of the paperwork and payment, and there’s no need to see a finance manager or wait long hours.
+The main highlight of the experience is that the salespeople there are typically hands-off until you need help, and they’re OK with you driving multiple cars and answering questions to help you out.
+When it comes time to purchase a car, the salesperson that you are with takes care of all of the paperwork and payment, and there’s no need to see a finance manager or wait long hours.

-One drawback is that CarMax offers a “no-haggle” buying experience, which means that the price is the price.
+One drawback is that CarMax offers a “no-haggle” buying experience, meaning the price is the price.
 And most of the time, the price is $1,000-$2,000 over the retail value.
 This is how they make a profit.

 Since the beginning of car sales, traditional dealerships have constantly gotten a bad reputation, thanks to shady business dealings and tactics in the latter half of the 20th century.
 We can’t say that nothing bad goes on now, but that’s beside the point of this specific topic.

 With a traditional car dealership, you can browse their inventory online and find a car you want.
-You can also go to multiple locations and browse the lot as well, however, be prepared to be met very quickly by a salesperson.
-The salesperson will help guide you through finding the car you want, go over pricing with you, then complete whatever preliminary paperwork is needed
+You can also go to multiple locations and browse the lot as well; however, be prepared to be met very quickly by a salesperson.
+The salesperson will help you find the car you want, go over pricing with you, and then complete whatever preliminary paperwork is needed.

-After the initial paperwork is done, you will then have to wait for the finance manager.
+After the initial paperwork is done, you must wait for the finance manager.
 The finance manager takes care of the rest of the paperwork, which includes the necessary DMV documents, finance documents, and the actual contract.
 Don’t be surprised if they try and sell you some extra products for your car during this time.

 Which one is better?